Getting a signature and doing the job are only your first steps. Billing is the final and most crucial stage in your electrical business.

 At the top of your electrician invoice template Excel sheet should be your business information and contact details.
-This is important for your customers’ records and in case they need to contact you about their bill.
+This is important for your customers’ records, and in case they need to get in touch with you about their bill.

 Include company details such as: